iov-one/weave/docs/tutorial/datamodel.rst

 could return a "normal" error like ``errors.New("fail")``, but we wanted two more features.
-First of all, it helps debugging enormously to have a stack trace of where the error originally occured.
+First of all, it helps debugging enormously to have a stack trace of where the error originally occurred.
 For this we use
 `pkg/errors <https://github.com/pkg/errors>`_
 that attaches a stacktrace to the error that can optionally be printed later with a ``Printf("%+v", err)``.
-We also want to return a unique abci error code, which may be interpretted by client applications, either programmatically or to provide translations of the error message client side.
+We also want to return a unique abci error code, which may be interpreted by client applications, either programmatically or to provide translations of the error message client side.

 For these reasons, weave provides some utility methods